Fra-kX0x5B/CTF-Writeups/Chemistry - HTB - Easy/Chemistry-WriteUp.md

 <br>

-This means that i can direct external traffic, like a scan or even access the service from a browser if possible, to an internal service on a remote machine that otherwise would be accessible only from the box itself.
+It basically means that i can direct external traffic, like a scan or even access the service from a browser if possible, to an internal service on a remote machine that otherwise would be accessible only from the box itself.
 Nmap shows me that Chemistry is running *aiohttp 3.9.1*

 <br><br>